Wales, South Yorkshire: Waleswood

 Waleswood is a small hamlet located to the north-west of Wales.
 Historically the hamlet was known for Waleswood Hall, and later Waleswood Colliery, which also featured a railway station.
 Much of the former colliery site is now occupied by the Gulliver's Valley theme park.

 Wales Bar

 Wales Bar is another hamlet, located to the west of Wales.
-The village contains typical 20th Century miners housing, with many of the former occupants working in the surrounding collieries at Waleswood and Brookhouse.
+The village contains typical 20th century miners' housing, many of the former occupants working in the surrounding collieries at Waleswood and Brookhouse.